ytmytm/c64-beamracer-subleq/README.md

 VASYL is not suited for general computing because the instruction set and features are very limited:

 * no arithmetic instructions (add/sub), there is only decrementation of an internal counter
-* no CPU flags (zero, carry)
+* no CPU flags (zero, carry, sign)
-* the only kind of conditional branch is when internal counter reaches zero, than an unconditional jump instruction can be skipped
+* the only kind of conditional jump is when internal counter reaches zero, then a following unconditional jump instruction can be skipped
-* you can write to registers, but you can't read them
-* you can only read from one of two memory access ports
+* you can read **only** from one of two memory access ports
+* you can write **only** to control registers (fortunately two of them being memory access ports)
+* there are no general purpose registers, like A, X or Y on 6502 CPU
 * there is no stack

 # What is SUBLEQ?